 U-God aka Golden Arms

-As for the letter U, take a moment to look at it.
-Do you see it?
-Here’s a hint: picture two arms raised to the sky, like Rocky.
+As for the letter U, one only needs to picture two arms raised to the sky in victory.
+(Oh, damn!)

 Therefore, U-God = Golden Arms redeemed from Hell/Evil